David Caruso: 2000s and CSI: Miami

 In 2002, Caruso returned to television in his first successful role since NYPD Blue, starring as police Lieutenant Horatio Caine in the CSI spin-off series CSI: Miami.
-He was the first actor in the franchise to appear as the same character on three of the five CSI programs.
+Caruso was the first actor in the franchise to appear as the same character on three of the five CSI programs.
 He was known for frequently using one-liners at the beginning of each episode.
-Many of these include him putting on his trademark sunglasses mid-sentence, then walking off-screen just as the main theme starts.
+Many of these include Caruso putting on his trademark sunglasses mid-sentence, then walking off-screen just as the main theme starts.
 On an episode of the Late Show with David Letterman that aired on March 8, 2007, actor and comedian Jim Carrey professed to being a fan of the show and went on to do an impersonation of Caruso, asking for an "intense close-up" from the camera, speaking in a raspy voice and putting on sunglasses.
 Caruso later said in an interview with CBS that he was impressed with the impersonation.

 In 2012, CSI: Miami was cancelled after 10 seasons due to a decline in ratings and the climbing cost of production.
 Caruso was the only actor to appear in all 232 episodes of the series.

 After acting

 After CSI: Miami, Caruso quietly retired from acting and became involved in the art business.

-Caruso is founder of DavidCarusoTelevision.tv and LexiconDigital.tv.
-He is co-owner of Steam on Sunset, a clothing store in South Miami.
+He is the founder of DavidCarusoTelevision.tv and LexiconDigital.tv.
+Caruso is also the co-owner of Steam on Sunset, a clothing store in South Miami.

 Personal life

 Caruso was married to his first wife Cheri Maugans from 1979 until they divorced in 1984.
-He was married to his second wife Rachel Ticotin from 1984 to 1987, with whom he has a daughter, Greta.
-He and former girlfriend Liza Marquez have two children together: a son Marquez and a daughter Paloma.
-In April 2009, Marquez filed papers against Caruso for fraud, breach of their settlement agreement and emotional distress.
+Caruso was married to his second wife Rachel Ticotin from 1984 to 1987, with whom he has a daughter, Greta.

+Margaret Buckley was married to Caruso from 1996 to 2007.
+Caruso and former girlfriend Liza Marquez have two children together: Marquez and Paloma.
+In April 2009, Marquez filed papers against Caruso for fraud, breach of their settlement agreement, and emotional distress.

 In March 2009, a woman was placed in custody in Tyrol, Austria, on charges of stalking Caruso.
 She had twice failed to appear in court to answer the charges before fleeing to Mexico.
 Following her deportation from Mexico, Austrian officials took her into custody to await trial on the stalking charges.

 Awards and nominations

 In 1994, Caruso won a Golden Globe Award for his John Kelly role on NYPD Blue for which he was also nominated for a Primetime Emmy Award for Outstanding Lead Actor in a Drama Series.
-In 2001, he was nominated for the Blockbuster Entertainment Award for Favorite Supporting Actor – Suspense for his role as Dino in the film Proof of Life.
+In 2001, Caruso was nominated for the Blockbuster Entertainment Award for Favorite Supporting Actor – Suspense for his role as Dino in the film Proof of Life.